-I am writing in regard to my interest in the Forensic Valuation Services Associate position.
-As a senior from Drexel University with a majors in Accounting and Finance, I have maintained a 3.8 GPA and will be eligible to sit for the CPA in June 2013.
-I feel that my previous finance and public accounting experience combined with my analytical, valuation, and modeling skills make me a qualified candidate for this opportunity.
+I am excited to apply for the Forensic Valuation Services Associate position.
+As a senior from Drexel University with a majors in Accounting and Finance, I have maintained a 3.8 GPA and will be eligible to sit for the CPA in June 2020.
+I feel that my previous finance and public accounting experience combined with my analytical, valuation, and modeling skills make me an excellent candidate for this opportunity.

-I completed three six-month internships in the finance and accounting industries at Comcast, Turner Investment Partners, and KPMG.
-During these experiences I gained relevant skills in auditing, financial modeling, and business valuation.
+Throughout my three six-month internships in the finance and accounting industries at Comcast, Turner Investment Partners, and KPMG, I’ve gained relevant skills in auditing, financial modeling, and business valuation.
 As an Internal Audit Assistant at Comcast, I performed financial and operational audits, prepared work papers and documented audit testing procedures and findings.
 At Turner Investment Partners, I created earnings and revenue models, performed competitor analysis, developed comprehensive reports, and evaluated risk exposure for portfolios.
 In my last internship at KPMG, I served client engagements within the consulting, financial, manufacturing, and pharmaceutical industries.
 At KPMG I collected and analyzed audit evidence based on risk and materiality and executed controls testing to provide reasonable assurance over the controls’ operating effectiveness.
 Lastly, I gained leadership skills by holding officer positions in Beta Alpha Psi and the Undergraduate Student Government Association.